-To mark the MOB position, long-push the SAVE/MOB key on the chart plotter display.
+To mark MOB position, long-push the SAVE/MOB key on the chart plotter display.
 Then, the following occurs:

-The MOB mark is put on the chart plotter and radar, at the position when the SAVE/MOB key is pressed.
+The MOB mark is put on the chart plotter and radar, at the position when the SAVE/ MOB key is pressed.

-MOB mark on radar display
+MOB MOB mark on

-MOB mark on chart plotter display
+chart plotter display

-- The chart scale is automatically set to 0.250 nm. - The distance and the time to go to the MOB position appear in the far right-hand side data box.
-(Chart plotter and radar displays only).
+- The chart scale is automatically set to 0.250 nm. - The distance and the time to go to the MOB position appear in the far right hand side data box.
+(Chart plotter and radar displays only.)